Jerusalem of the West: Amsterdam

 In Europe, Amsterdam was commonly associated with the term and was called Jeruzalem van het Westen in Dutch.
-Portuguese and Spanish from Iberia first settled there in the late 16th and early 17th century and in 1672, there were an estimated 7,500 Jews living in the city.
+Portuguese and Spanish Jews from Iberia first settled there in the late 16th and early 17th century and in 1672, there were an estimated 7,500 Jews living in the city.
 Protestant Holland had a reputation of tolerance which was rare in Europe at the time.
 It was "the first city in Europe where Jews were free from persecution and where they enjoyed religious liberty, ample economic opportunities and social equality."
 The epithet signalled that the Jews felt comfortable in the city.
 Prior to the Holocaust, there were about 80,000 Jews living in Amsterdam.
 "In modern Jewish historiography, the phrase 'Dutch Jerusalem' symbolizes Jewish steadfastness in the face of persecution and Jewish dynamism in the fertile environment of a liberal bourgeois society."

 Tlemcen

 In Northern Africa, Tlemcen in Algeria was called "Jerusalem of the West".
 In the 15th-century, the town was considered a major Jewish spiritual centre.
 André Chouraqui believed that there was a genuine geographical correspondence between the town and Jerusalem.
 He wrote: "We were living our dream in the midst of the beautiful countryside of the Maghreb.
 Tlemcen...resembles the city of David in altitude, climate, fauna and flora, to such an extent that we called in the Jerusalem of the Maghreb."